iniciativaproxima/iniciativaproxima.github.io/about.md

 <h2 id="content">Mission</h2>

 <blockquote>
-Scientists with the desire to connect young Brazilian researchers with the opportunity to go further.
+Mission: Scientists with the desire to connect young Brazilian researchers with the opportunity to go further.
+</blockquote>

-Our core motivation is to empower a new generation of young talented researchers in Brazil.
+<p>Our core motivation is to empower a new generation of young talented researchers in Brazil.
 We understand that science must reflect the diversity of the world we live in.
-As such, the Proxima team seeks to connect you with world-renowned speakers  through a series of seminars covering broad topics in research.
+As such, the Proxima team seeks to connect you with world-renowned speakers  through a series of seminars covering broad topics in research.</p>

-As it happened in the 2019 SBS edition, we hope that the 2023 Proxima Symposium may help those interested in jumpstarting a career in international research by promoting interactions between speakers and participants throughout the days of the event.
+<p>As it happened in the 2019 SBS edition, we hope that the 2023 Proxima Symposium may help those interested in jumpstarting a career in international research by promoting interactions between speakers and participants throughout the days of the event.</p>
-</blockquote>

 <hr class="major" />